 How To Secure Your SMB Network – E-Book

-This is the ninth part of a nine part series that details How To Secure Your SMB Network.
+This is the final part of a nine part series that details How To Secure Your SMB Network.
 Every Wednesday we will post a new section that gives details and examples on how Banks Technology Services secures out client’s networks.
 We have compiled all of this information into into an EBook which you can download for free.
-The E-Book contains additional information, real world examples, and the latest updates as new technology emerges.
+The E-Book contains additional information, real world examples, and is updated as new technology emerges.
 To receive your FREE copy, head on over to the How To Secure Your SMB Network page.